Untangled - Lisa Damour - E-Book

 There’s a lot of research out there about family dinners, but this study stands out to me for two reasons, one professional, one personal.
 As a psychologist, I welcome evidence that girls should join the family dinner even if they feel disconnected from their folks.
 Any parent whose daughter brings hostile silence to the table is bound to question the value of making family dinner happen—Maya certainly felt that way when eating with Camille.
 To me, the results of this study suggest that girls who feel remote from their families may be the ones who most need for their parents to prioritize time with them— whether it’s over dinner, breakfast, or a weekend lunch—even if the time together feels strained.

 If you really want to connect with your daughter, car time can be your most valuable ally.
 The conditions of riding in a car—not having to look directly at the parent who is driving, the assurance that the conversation will end when the ride ends—are just what some girls need to open up.
 This effect can be multiplied by the number of girls in the car.
-The next time a parent asks you to share a lift to or from a social event, say yes, and—if you want a real snapshot of what’s happening in your daughter’s life—offer to be the one who picks the girls up at the end of the night.
-Girls and their friends seem to forget that the chauffeur is actually someone’s mom or dad and will chatter quite openly with one another when being transported in groups.
-Offering to share a lift will come at the cost of your time, petrol, and likely your sleep, but you will learn more about what is going on in your daughter’s personal life in the time it takes to drop off her friends and get back to your home than you will in three weeks of asking about how things are going.
+The next time a parent asks you to help with carpooling to or from a social event, say yes, and—if you want a real snapshot of what’s happening in your daughter’s life—offer to be the one who picks the girls up at the end of the night.
+Girls and their friends seem to forget that the chauffeur is actually someone’s parent and will chatter quite openly with one another when being transported in groups.
+Offering to help with carpooling will come at the cost of your time, gas budget, and likely your sleep, but you will learn more about what is going on in your daughter’s personal life in the time it takes to drop off her friends and get back to your home than you will in three weeks of asking about how things are going.
 Wise chauffeurs know it’s best to really play the part; trying to join the conversation or ask questions usually breaks the spell and ends the chatter or—even worse—gets the girls to take the conversation to their phones.

 As a final option, be willing to exchange some of your favorite traditions for more grown-up ways to connect with your daughter.
 You may long to recapture a tender moment from your daughter’s childhood—decorating the Christmas tree while singing Bing Crosby songs together—but your daughter might sprain her eye-rolling muscles at the suggestion.
 If you want to have some quality time with your girl, consider making some popcorn and joining her on the couch to rewatch your fourth-choice holiday movie.